 Pleadings, and indeed the rules of procedure, are simplified in the Small Claims and Conciliation Branch.
 Accordingly, most pleadings that are filed in this division are hand-written on pre-printed carbonless-copy forms available at the clerk's office.
 Most pleadings filed by Attorneys are typed or generated on a word processing computer program, unless it is one page or less, in which case most are hand-written.
 No responsive pleading is required in cases in the Small Claims and Conciliation Branch.
-Actions are commenced by filing a special form titled "Statement of Claim", where the

-Plaintiff provides a brief description of the nature and facts of his/her claim.
+Instead, the Complaint is served with a special form titled "Statement of Claim", where the Plaintiff provides a brief description of the nature and facts of his/her claim.
 This form also notifies the Defendant(s) of the hearing date to be held on the claim.
-Hearings are generally scheduled 21 to 30 days from filing of the Complaint.
-At that hearing, if both parties are present, the parties are referred to mediation.
-If no agreement is reached in mediation, the mediator will schedule a date for the parties to return to court for a trial.
+Hearings are generally scheduled 5 to 30 days from filing of the Complaint.
+At that hearing, the Defendant (or Defense Counsel) must appear and contest the claim.
+Cases in the Small Claims and Conciliation Branch are assigned to the docket for a return day.
+The first order of business on the return day, assuming all parties have been served with process and notice of the return day, is to conduct mediation with a courttrained mediator.
+If the parties are unable to settle their case, they return to the courtroom and request a trial.
 Sometimes a trial can be held that same day, but more often the parties have to return another day to conduct their trial.
 For this reason, cases often settle before the return day.
 See D.C.
 Super.
 Ct.
 R. Sm.
 Cl.
-1-18.
+1 - 18.